cvc5/ethos/user_manual.md

 Otherwise, `(runIsPrime z)` evaluates to the result of parsing its output using the current ALF parser state.
 In this example, an output of response of `true` (resp. `false`) from the executable will be parsed back at the Boolean value `true` (resp. `false`).
 More generally, input and output of oracles may contain symbols that are defined in the current ALF parser state.
-The user is responsible that the input can be properly parsed by the oracle, and the outputs of oracles can be properly parsed by the ALF checker.
+The user is responsible that the input can be properly parsed by the oracle, and the outputs of oracles can be properly parsed by the Ethos.

 In the above example, a proof rule is then defined that says that if `z` is an integer greater than or equal to `2`, is the product of two integers `x` and `y`, and is prime based on invoking `runIsPrime` in the given requirement, then we can conclude `false`.

 # <a name="responses"></a> Checker Response

-After successfully parsing an input file with no errors, the ALF checker will respond with one of two possibilities:
+After successfully parsing an input file with no errors, the Ethos will respond with one of two possibilities:
 - `incomplete` if it parsed any `step` or `step-pop` application that referenced a proof rule that was marked with the attribute `:sorry`, or
 - `correct` otherwise.

-Note however that the ALF checker does not impose any requirements on *what* was proven in the proof.
+Note however that the Ethos does not impose any requirements on *what* was proven in the proof.
 The user is responsible for ensure that e.g. the proof contains a step with a desired conclusion (e.g. `false`).

 # Appendix

-## Command line options of alfc
+## Command line options of ethos

-The ALF command line interface can be invoked by `alfc <option>* <file>` where `<option>` is one of the following:
+The ALF command line interface can be invoked by `ethos <option>* <file>` where `<option>` is one of the following:
 - `--binder-fresh`: binders generate fresh variables when parsed in proof files.
 - `--help`: displays a help message.
 - `--no-normalize-dec`: do not treat decimal literals as syntax sugar for rational literals.